Boundarybreaker/MikeTownsendIsDoingSomething/README.md

 - Install `discord.py` and `blaseball_mike` via `pip`.
 - Create a text file `token.txt` in the same directory as `main.py` and paste your discord bot token in.
 - Run the file.
+- Say `Mike Townsend (is here)` to subscribe to the bot in the current channel.
+Case insensitive.
+- Say `Mike Townsend (is gone)` to unsubscribe from the bot in the current channel.
+Case insensitive.